-The Best Arizona Homeowners Insurance Company
+The Best Arizona Homeowners Insurance Companies

 Enter your ZIP code to compare rates.

 The weather in the Grand Canyon State is as beautiful as it is unpredictable.
-One minute, there’s not a cloud in the big desert sky, and the next, you’re experiencing what locals call “monsoon season.”
-Add in sporadic, but costly hail storms, dangerous flash floods, wildfires fueled by scorching temps, and the occasional tornado, and researching insurance options can feel downright overwhelming.
+One minute there’s not a cloud in the big desert sky, and the next you’re experiencing what locals call “monsoon season.”
+Add in sporadic but costly hail storms, dangerous flash floods, wildfires fueled by scorching temperatures, and the occasional tornado, and researching insurance options can feel downright overwhelming.
 Whether you’re a native or a newcomer, finding the best homeowners insurance in Arizona should be easy and affordable.
 Good news: The average homeowners insurance premium in Arizona is $810 — considerably cheaper than the national average of $1,173.
 You can compare rates for your area using the quote tool above.

 Arizona Homeowners Insurance Reviews

 Liberty Mutual nudged out Allstate and State Farm to take the top spot thanks to its consistent overall performance.
-Navigating the website was a breeze — we appreciated the state-specific resources and easy-to-use tools, like the basic coverage calculator.
+Navigating the website was a breeze — we appreciated the Arizona-specific resources and easy-to-use tools, like the basic coverage calculator.

-Behind Allstate, it offers the second highest number of discounts, giving customers a break after purchasing a new home, or after installing security and safety devices like deadbolts and fire alarms.
+Behind Allstate, it offers the second highest number of discounts, giving customers a break when purchasing a new home, or after installing security and safety devices like deadbolts and fire alarms.
 Additional coverage options (often referred to as endorsements) range from building code upgrades to identity theft protection.

 When it comes to bells and whistles, there’s no match for Allstate.
-Our favorite feature — and one we recommend checking out regardless of the provider you choose — is the Common & Costly Claims tool.
+Our favorite feature — and one we recommend checking out regardless of the provider you choose — is the Common and Costly Claims tool.
 Using your zip code, it pulls the top five most common claims and expensive perils in your area, helping you to fill coverage gaps.

-On the flip side, its online user experience could be improved.
+State Farm’s online user experience could be improved.
 It was hard to find a substantial FAQ section and the company doesn’t offer a home inventory app (you can log valuables via its online HomeIndex tool, but it’s not as convenient).
 However, on both occasions the we called looking for an answer we couldn’t find on the website, our wait was less than 5 minutes and the agents we spoke to were eager to help and never pressured us into getting a quote.

 In terms of endorsements, it was on par with Allstate and Liberty Mutual, but had noticeably fewer discounts (the largest came from bundling your home and auto policies).
 While the company may not be the most digitally adept, State Farm is reliable and easy to reach, making it perfect for people who prefer to speak with an actual person and first-time home buyers who need additional guidance.

 In theory, Farmers is well rounded, but in reality it didn’t quite live up to the standard set by our other picks.
 Its discounts were average, except for a few niche options like a business or professional group discount and a retired military discount (although if you have military ties, we’d suggest looking at USAA, which ranks a full 10 points higher in Consumer Reports’ reader score).

 The Farmers website felt slightly outdated and it doesn’t offer a home inventory app, but its virtual home tool was educational and fun to use.
 By clicking on items in the home, it answered questions we didn’t even know to ask, like, “In the event of a power outage, is the food in my refrigerator covered?”
-(Answer: Yes!).
+(Answer: Yes!)
 As far as financial stability goes, Farmers garnered an “A” rating from both A.M.
-Best and Standard & Poor.
+Best and Standard & Poor’s.

-If you’re into home automation (think smart phone-controlled thermostats and doorbell cams), you’ll love its focus on having a “Smart Home” and could save up to 5% on your premium.
+If you’re into home automation (think smart phone-controlled thermostats and doorbell cams), you’ll love American Family’s focus on having a “Smart Home” and could save up to 5% on your premium.
 It also offers a unique generational discount if your parents are existing customers.
 However, the company’s endorsements are overall pretty limited — added coverage for particularly pricey valuables (like a wedding ring) and extra coverage in case of sewer backup are noticeably missing.

 Upon first glance, two quotes we received on a $173,000 home in Tucson appear to be within close range of each other.
 State Farm and Allstate even quoted us the same monthly premium.
 But after taking a closer look, it’s clear each quote varies significantly in coverage and price.

 The property coverage amount included in Allstate’s $66 monthly premium is $3,000 short of the home’s current value (replacing a home after a fire or natural disaster can cost even more).
 And while State Farm offers $30,000 more in property coverage at the same monthly premium, it also offers $100,000 less in personal liability cover.
 The deductible is also $1,000 higher than Allstate’s.

-Last year was a hot one for Arizona.
+There’s no denying 2017 was a hot one for Arizona.
 In Phoenix, flights were canceled due to sweltering 120-degree temps, Tucson reported its hottest year on record, and mailboxes reportedly melted in Mesa.
 So, what’s this got to do with homeowners insurance?

-Extreme heat often goes hand in hand with drought, and then it only takes one wayward spark or bolt of lightning to ignite a wildfire capable of torching half a million acres (see 2011’s Wallow Fire, which resulted in the evacuation of nearly 6,000 people and the loss of 32 homes.)
+Extreme heat often goes hand-in-hand with drought, and then it only takes one wayward spark or bolt of lightning to ignite a wildfire capable of torching half a million acres (see 2011’s Wallow Fire, which resulted in the evacuation of nearly 6,000 people and the loss of 32 homes.)
 Following a burn, a lack of vegetation and soil erosion makes it so that the earth is unable to absorb rain and runoff, thus leading to an excess of water with nowhere to go.

 Even areas that are typically low-risk are susceptible.
-The Arizona Department of Emergency and Military Affairs estimates that up to 25 percent of all flood insurance claims come from low-risk areas, and this NASA study specifically calls out Phoenix, where monsoon season is getting worse.
+The Arizona Department of Emergency and Military Affairs estimates that up to 25% of all flood insurance claims come from low-risk areas, and this NASA study specifically calls out Phoenix, where monsoon season is getting worse.
 In early 2018, scientists were already predicting extreme droughts in southern and central Arizona.

 If you’re anything like us, your first reaction might be to Google whether damages incurred from wildfires are covered under most homeowners insurance policies.
 Unsurprisingly, our top pick, Allstate, addresses the issue in depth.
 According to its website, the answer is (usually) yes: “Standard homeowners policies generally help protect against specific perils, or certain causes of loss, such as theft and fire, but coverage may vary by geographic location and by policy.
 You may also find that some insurers do not sell homeowners policies in areas where wildfires are common.”